 I made the horrible and gut-wrenching decision to break up with him when I was 26.
 To say it was stressful would be an understatement.
 I had been with him for 8 years, pretty much most of my 20s, and I had done very little in my life to that point.
 It was messy, I did things to hurt him that I wasn’t proud of (but I have forgiven myself now), and I spent a lot of time blaming him for the bad things that had happened in my life, when I can see now that he wasn’t fundamentally a bad person and all he was trying to do was care for me.
 I have forgiven him, and I hope one day he’ll forgive me too.

 Disentangling our finances wasn’t easy.
 I ended up in debt to him to pay back money for things we had purchased together.
 Our flat was in his name, so I lost this too – and all the money I put into it over 4 years.
 You could argue that I owed him nothing, especially as he also got to keep everything inside the flat too, but try saying that to a guilty 26 year old with poor self-esteem.
 Needless to say, I paid for this break up in blood, sweat, tears and money.

 I also got into more debt because I was now free and wanted to do EVERYTHING all at once!
 I partied, I travelled, I purchased.
 I wrote a bucket list and ticked off over 50% of it in 4 years.
-This amounted to a lot of unconscious overspending, and therefore a lot of debt.
-My posts at the start of my blogging journey are based on this experience!
+This amounted to a lot of emotional and unconscious overspending, and therefore a lot of debt.
 The blessing in this is that I have learnt from my mistakes, and they have led to writing to you, so I wouldn’t change a thing.